cto-af/pcap-ng-parser/README.md

 Note that in order to utilize tcpdump you must be a superuser.
 Refer to [tcpdump documentation](http://www.tcpdump.org/manpages/tcpdump.1.html) for details.

-Further note: If you specify an interface to listen on with "-i", tcpdump no longer uses the pcapng format.
+Further note: If you specify an interface to listen on with "-i", tcpdump on some systems uses the old PCAP format, which PCAPNGParser will read just fine.

 ## Other Examples